LindySez | Recipes

 Strain the broth to remove all solids, pressing with a wooden spoon to get as much of the solids as you can.

-Bring to a simmer; add a bit more stock if it seems too thick, taste and adjust for seasonings.
+Bring to a simmer; add a bit more stock if it seems too thick, or add some cornstarch mixed with beef stock if it seems too thin.
+Taste and adjust for seasonings.

 • Slice the meat against the grain and serve with the gravy.
 Garnish with chopped parsley if desired.